DM8AT/GLGE-Old/README.md

 To compile a program that uses GLGE, the Makefile in the main folder can be used.
 This can output a few errors, and compiling it differently also works.
 Just make shure that the you include and compile with the needed librarys.

+# Upcoming
+A list of upcoming features that may be added in the future to GLGE:
+- loadable models from files
+ - from .obj files
+ - from .blend files
+ - from other file formats
+- An 3D and 2D sound function to the core
+- 2D and 3D physics
+- procedrual materials
+- procedrual shaders
+- a lighting core for 3D and 2D
+ - preset of lighting shaders
+ - preset for different light sources
+ - different light source presets
+  - directional light
+  - point light
+  - sun
+  - light plates (some invisible shape that is emitting light)
+- Post processing
+ - Preset for post processing core
+ - Preset for different effects (Bloom, distortion, usw)

+Upcoming changes:
+- chaneging the default shaders from files to const char* or const std::vector< std::string >